 So together in this series, we’ll be diving into how to deliberately design and build a culture as a distributed organization—and what needs to be considered in order to do it right.
 At Oyster, we’ve worked hard to assemble a team of people from other organizations that have paved the way in the world of remote work, and I think that puts us in a pretty good place to be sharing our experiences.

 Some of the early topics we’ll cover include piloting an asynchronous work week, diverse hiring practices, remote team social events, onboarding new employees in a remote environment, and decision making at work.

 We won’t be talking much about building our product in public, so if you came here looking for that kind of building series, you might be in the wrong place.
-Since we are building a distributed HR platform alongside our distributed team though, we may touch on things that we're doing that have influenced the product, and how we're feeding our lived experiences into it.
+Since we are building a global employment platform alongside our distributed team though, we may touch on things that we're doing that have influenced the product, and how we're feeding our lived experiences into it.

 We're sharing our stories of triumphs and failures so you can learn from our mistakes and hopefully not repeat them.
 But with that said, there is no guarantee that if something worked for us, it'll work on your team.
 This is a process, and we’re exploring it together.
 I would always suggest considering the unique circumstances of your own company relative to what we've done, and whether it might be transferable.

 Think of this series as the start of a community.
 Come here to read about what worked and what went wrong, like you’d chat to any of your Remote Operations or People Operations peers and friends.
 We can’t wait to show you what we’ve been building.